sinai-dev/sinai-dev.github.io/GettingStarted/SLMenu.md

 When you press the button to generate a template, it will be generated to <b>`Mods/SideLoader/_GENERATED/Items/`</b>.
 It will automatically create the proper sub-folder structure including the Textures and Icons.

-To use this generated template, simply place the item sub-folder in your `SideLoader/MyPack/Items/` folder.
-* eg, if the generated item folder was "2000010_IronSword", take that folder and put it in your pack so it looks like "MyPack/Items/2000010_IronSword".
-* You can rename this item sub-folder if you want.
-The name of that folder is not important.

 To use this generated template, take the folder (eg. `2000010_IronSword\`) and put it into the `Items\` folder of your SL Pack.
 It should look like `Items\2000010_IronSword\Iron Sword.xml`, for example.

 The Menu also lets you set the `EffectBehaviour` setting on the `SL_Item` template.